JetBrains/lincheck/docs/topics/verification.md

 It's also possible to validate the data structure invariants, implemented with functions that can be executed multiple times during execution when there is no running operation in an intermediate state.
-For example, they are invoked in the stress mode at the beginning and end of the parallel execution).
+For example, they are invoked in the stress mode at the beginning and end of the parallel execution.

 Validation functions are marked with a special `@Validate` annotation, have no argument, and do not return anything.
 In case the testing data structure is in an invalid state, they should throw an exception.